paulhibbitts/test-docsify-open-course-starter-kit-canvaslms/README.md

 3. Go to **Settings** of your newly created repository, tap the **Pages** tab (on the left-hand side), choose **main branch/docs folder** and finally tap the **Save** button (see more details in the [Docsify documentation](https://docsify.js.org/#/deploy?id=github-pages))
 4. And you're done! (view your new site using the provided URL on the **Pages** tab - it can take up to 20 minutes for your site to be initially available)

+**Editing Your Docsify Site Pages on GitHub**
+1. Go to the GitHub Docsify site page (in the `docs` folder) you want to edit
+2. Tap the **Pencil Icon** (top left-hand toolbar area) and then make the edits you want
+3. Scroll down to the bottom of the page and tap the **Commit changes** button to save your changes

 **Configure Linked GitHub Repository**

 1. Edit the file index.html in the 'docs' folder of repository
 2. Find the original GitHub repository URL `https://github.com/hibbitts-design/docsify-open-course-starter-kit` and replace it with your own repository URL, for example `https://github.com/your-github-username/your-repository-name`
 3. Commit your changes

-💻 Editing your Docsify Site Pages
+💻 Locally Editing your Docsify Site Pages
 ---

-**Editing Your Docsify Site Pages on GitHub**
-1. Go to the GitHub Docsify site page (in the `docs` folder) you want to edit
-2. Tap the **Pencil Icon** (top left-hand toolbar area) and then make the edits you want
-3. Scroll down to the bottom of the page and tap the **Commit changes** button to save your changes

 **Editing Your Docsify Site Pages on Your Desktop**
 1. Tap **Clone** on your repository page